 5. Place articulating paper over the affected teeth and have the patient grind widely right and left.
 Observe the markings.
 Any balancing side contact accompanied by a similar intensity working side contact on the same tooth detected by this method can lead you to suspect this syndrome.

-For example, the mouth is much like a nutcracker.
-The further back you go in the mouth the more pressure is exerted.
-That is why it is so important for the cuspids (which are located anteriorly) to bear the brunt of the chewing strokes to take the pressure off of the molars.
+The mouth is much like a nutcracker—the further back you go in the mouth, the more pressure is exerted.
+That's why it is so important for the cuspids (which are located anteriorly) to bear the brunt of the chewing strokes to take the pressure off of the molars.
 If the cuspids fail to protect, then the molars will bump and grind and begin to wiggle.
 When a post is wiggled back and forth in the ground, eventually the post loosens up and gaps around the post can form.

 In addition, headaches have known to have been caused by muscle tension.
 STS may also be linked to an increase in grinding, muscle tension, and headaches.
-In some cases solving these bite problems have resulted in less or no headaches.
-Also, inform the patient that gum chewing and single side chewing will also aggravate this syndrome.
+In some cases solving these bite problems have resulted in fewer or no headaches.
+Also, inform the patient that gum-chewing and single side chewing will also aggravate this syndrome.

 The most common strategy is to mark the affected tooth/teeth in lateral excursive movements with articulating paper.
 Determine the extent and origin of the problem.
 Then develop a treatment strategy that will remedy the problem.

-However complications may arise such as in a cross bite occlusal scheme.
-As a general rule if more than 1-2 teeth are involved, or if by adjusting the bite you will be creating new problems then you opt to not adjust the second vector contact.
+However, complications may arise, such as in a cross-bite occlusal scheme.
+As a general rule, if more than one to two teeth are involved, or if by adjusting the bite you will be creating new problems, then you opt to not adjust the second vector contact.
 There is a body of evidence that contralateral balancing side contacts may be important for condylar joint health.
 In such cases eliminating this contact may do harm to the TMJ.
-Building up the protected occlusion on the opposite side of the mouth, fabricating a night grinding appliance to minimize nocturnal damage, or orthodontically correcting the bite may be safer alternative treatments especially if the patient doesn't present with any TMJ symptoms.
+Building up the protected occlusion on the opposite side of the mouth, fabricating a night-grinding appliance to minimize nocturnal damage, or orthodontically correcting the bite may be safer alternative treatments, especially if the patient doesn't present with any TMJ symptoms.

 Opposing vector forces can appear in a buccal/lingual, mesial/distal, or any opposing vector direction in between.
-The treatment is still the same- safely eliminate the second vector force leaving the tooth in a stable position so that you don't have to keep adjusting the tooth/teeth every 6 months.
+The treatment is still the same—safely eliminate the second vector force, leaving the tooth in a stable position so that you don't have to keep adjusting the tooth (or teeth) every six months.

 Successful treatment will be indicated by an immediate feeling by the patient that the bite feels different and better.
 They may say things like "The bite doesn't feel so tight" or "My teeth slide across each other much better."
-Between a few days and a week the tooth will feel back to normal with a complete resolution of the subjective symptoms.
+Withina few days and a week, the tooth will feel back to normal with a complete resolution of the subjective symptoms.
 Headaches and grinding may be completely gone.